Pinaki82/Tulu-C-IDE/README.md

 -----------------------------------
 -----------------------------------

-Note: Avoid Alt key while you can, for the sake of portability.
+Note: Avoid the Alt key while you can, for sake of portability.
-For example: In Linux, `Alt+F8` is used to resize the window of any kind.
+For example: In some Linux 'Desktop Managers', `Alt+F8` is used to resize the window of any kind.
 So it cannot be used.
 Linux generally uses the Alt key to do different things.

 -----------------------------------